 Note: Someone whom I consider reasonable is the Columbia University professor Mark Lilla, who wrote The Once and Future Liberal: After Identity Politics.
 Google him and you'll see that he's got an open mind.
 Yet he's been vilified merely for urging Democrats to move beyond the politics of identity.
 The Yale scholar Beverly Gage characterizes his book this way: "trolling disguised as erudition."
 Meanwhile, fellow Columbia professor Katherine Franke accused Lilla of "Making White Supremacy Respectable.
 Again."

 Who else is "reasonable" yet demonized by segments of the diversity movement?
-I'd include professors Randall Kennedy and John McWhorter, as well as The New York Times' Bari Weiss.
+I'd include professors Randall Kennedy of Harvard University and John McWhorter of Columbia University.

 Rivals Versus Enemies

 * "In each party, more Americans wanted an openly gay president than an evangelical Christian one."

 Source and note: NBC News/Wall Street Journal Survey, conducted by Hart Research Associates/Public Opinion Strategies, April 26-30, 2015.

 It's worth noting that the arch-conservative American Family Association has also acknowledged mainstream Christian support for LGBT Americans.
 According to the July 2018 edition of the AFA Journal, "Even adding Hispanic and black Protestants to the list of conservative religious groups, opposition to same-sex marriage is declining."